santoshaditham/interviews/README.md

 # interviews
-My interview prep material, all in C++.
+My interview prep material, all programs written in C++.
+Mainly targets online coding interviews.
-Apt for online coding interviews or online coding tests like hacker rank.
-Other must&shoulds --> cracking the coding, glassdoor, geeksforgeeks, etc and etc
+Other must&shoulds: (a) unit test the code (b) check out cracking the coding, glassdoor, geeksforgeeks, leetcode, etc and etc